 Section 2.
 Probationary Leave.
 Whenever a probationary employee is granted a leave of absence, or sick leave, or is laid off, suspended for disciplinary purposes, or is otherwise absent from work, the length of the probationary period shall be extended by the length of such absence.
 Upon return to duty following such absence, such employee shall be required to successfully complete the remaining portion of the probationary period.

 ARTICLE 7.
-GRIEVANCE AND ARBITRATION.
+GRIEVANCE AND ARBITRATION

-The purpose of this grievance procedure shall be to settle all grievances between the City and the Union as quickly as possible so as to insure efficiency and promote employee morale.
+Section 1.
+Purpose.
+The purpose of this grievance procedure shall be to settle all grievances as quickly as possible so as to insure efficiency and promote Fire Officer morale.